andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <p align='left'><image src='images/species_insights/species_timeline.png' width=800></p>

 ###### *Figure 6a: A species is 'high risk' when the 'smoothed trend' for RA falls below 10% of its baseline (1993) level.
 Similarly, a species becomes 'moderate risk' when RA drops below 25% of its baseline.
 Here, the average rate of decline since 1993 is used to estimate when a species will meet these thresholds.
 Thresholds are indicated by a colour coded 'X'.
-Code for the figure is available [here](code/analysis/visualisations/species_timeline.ipynb).*
+Code used to create this figure is available [here](code/analysis/visualisations/species_timeline.ipynb).*
 <br>

 - The Small and Essex Skipper are now classified as 'high risk', meaning population levels have decreased by at least 90% since the 1993 baseline survey.